One year into my international journey: insight from our International Manager

 With that in mind, despite the natural complications working internationally brings, it’s been an exciting year of growth for IRIS Financials internationally.
 For example, we’ve recently signed a five-year agreement to provide the full IRIS Financials suite to ESOL Education’s entire international school group.

-Add in the rest of IRIS Education Group’s software – the now aligned systems like PS People for HR and Payroll, IRIS Assets for asset management and compliance, and IRIS Analytics for bringing clear insight of these workings to life.
+Add in the rest of IRIS Software Group’s education management software – the now aligned systems like PS People for HR and Payroll, IRIS Assets for asset management and compliance, and IRIS Analytics for bringing clear data insight of these workings to life.

 The next 12 months looks very bright for the international team here at IRIS Education Group.